 Google Apps for Education (GAFE) provides a robust, low cost (actually free), cloud-based platform that is a good fit for achieving district teaching and learning goals.
 Google Apps for Education is an integrated communication and collaboration solution, hosted by Google and managed by the Ithaca City School District.
 GAFE will provide the ability for ICSD students, faculty and staff to communicate, store files, and collaborate in real time from school, work, or home, all within a secure online environment.

 Chromebooks are an affordable alternative to laptops or tablets that allow students access to the Internet and the Google Apps suite.
 Over the past several years they have had tremendous adoption rates in K-12 education and have proven to be an effective instructional tool.
 In addition, Chromebooks are sustainable, easy to manage and low-cost.

 How are these web-based applications managed?

 What devices can I connect to a Chromebook?

 - Headsets, microphones

-Q. What assurances has Google given ICSD that they will not collect data on my student?
+What assurances has Google given the ICSD that they will not collect data on my student?

-A. ICSD has a signed agreement with Google based on the terms of this agreement. http://www.google.com/apps/intl/en/terms/education_terms.html Please see Section 7.
-ICSD Google Apps for Education is compliant with the Family Educational Rights and Privacy Act (FERPA) and Children's Online Privacy Protection Act (COPPA.)
+The ICSD has a signed an agreement with Google based on these education terms (please see Section 7).
+ICSD Google Apps for Education is compliant with the Family Educational Rights and Privacy Act (FERPA) and Children's Online Privacy Protection Act (COPPA).

 There are NO ADS in Google Apps for Education.